Skip to content

 Introduction

 This is everything we want from a curry: bright (from the turmeric), hot and aromatic (from the peppercorns), substantial (from the prawns) and fresh (from the asparagus).
 The recipe uses a traditional method of cooking Thai curries called ‘cracking’.
 This is where the spice paste is simmered in coconut cream for so long that it splits and the oil separates out.
 This then creates a rich base for a deeply flavoured curry.
 Swap the prawns for chicken or tofu, or make a vegetarian version with your favourite vegetables, omitting the fish sauce.
-Getting ahead: The relish can be ready in one hour but is best made a day ahead of serving.
+Getting ahead: The relish is best made a day ahead of serving and kept refrigerated.
 Hold back on the coriander leaves, though, stirring these through just before serving.

 Read more Read less